wp-plugins/polylang/readme.txt

 * Your server must run PHP5
 * You must deactivate other multilingual plugins before activating Polylang, otherwise, you may get unexpected results !
 * Unlike some other plugins, if you deactivate Polylang, your blog will go on working as smoothly as possible.
 All your posts, pages, category and post tags would be accessible (without language filter of course...).
-* The plugin does not integrate automatic or professional translation.

 = Feedback or ideas =